bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 ## 5\.
 Install BUGSnet

-Open RStudio, copy and paste the code below in the console and hit Enter.
+In RStudio, copy and paste the code below in the console and hit Enter.

 ``` r
 install.packages(c("remotes", "knitr"))